|

 together a general idea of where the transmission originated.

-They would have caught them red-handed if Dal didn't have an intimate
+They would have been caught fleeing the scene if Dal didn't have an

-knowledge of Theite response procotols.
+knowledge of SJ response procotols.
 "They followed us from

 port," Dal explained, "B'lines are invisible."